judebattista/GoMandelbrot/ReadMe.md

 Also ensure that you are able to run powershell scripts on your machine.
 To do this you may have to run "set-executionpolicy unrestricted".

 ## Usage

+**Note**: If the name of the python file is changes from test.py, you may need to modify the shell script, and keep that in mind reading the rest of this documentation.

 Running the following command in powershell will create a gif called test.gif  in your current working directory.
 ```bash
 .\BuildGif.ps1